Derry Downs, Bromley

 There seems to be no record of Derry Downs’ name before the second half of the 19th century, nor an explanation of its derivation.
 Perhaps Derry was the name of a local resident, but there may alternatively (or also) be a link with the use of the words ‘derry down’ as a meaningless refrain in old ballads and folk songs.

-Nowadays, the fields north of Cockmannings Road (shown in the photo above*) are sometimes called Derry Downs, but Hidden London believes this is essentially a mistake – a misreading of the map, which is (or should be) identifying the adjacent locality as Derry Downs, not the farmland.
-This 1930s Ordance Survey map shows how the ‘Derry Downs’ label used to be applied:
+Nowadays, the fields north of Cockmannings Road (shown in the photo above) are sometimes called Derry Downs, but Hidden London believes this is essentially a mistake – a misreading of the map, which is (or should be) identifying the adjacent built-up locality as Derry Downs, not the farmland.
+This 1930s Ordnance Survey map shows how the ‘Derry Downs’ label used to be applied:

 The quadrangular road called Derry Downs was laid out in 1866 and it was gradually lined with houses (or pairs of houses) over a period of several decades, including some substantial villas.